mediamonks/frontend-coding-standards/README.md

 * Only commit one feature at the time.
 * Always check your commit in details to avoid committing wrong code.

+### Code Reviews
+Always let someone else review your code in the Pull/Merge Request.
+Make sure all code review comments are resolved, before you merge it!

 ## Recommended Frameworks

 ### React